Ed Balls: It’s the ‘wrong time’ for Matt Hancock to enter I’m A Celebrity jungle - NewsBreak

 The MP was suspended from the parliamentary Conservative Party on Tuesday after he was revealed as a surprise extra name added to the list of contenders for the ITV reality show.

-Mr Balls told viewers on ITV’S Good Morning Britain that he is worried it could be a misjudgment by the former health secretary.
+Mr Balls said he is worried it could be a misjudgment from the former health secretary.

 He said: “Personally, I think good luck to him.
 But I think he is totally crackers to do this.